Maxis Communications: Maxis eKelas

 "eKelas" is a premier community program by Maxis to encourage continued after-school learning for all Malaysian students and to also bring digital learning closer to the community by providing free access and quality content to students, especially those from the rural communities.
-Officially launched on the 5th of December 2016, this after-school digital learning initiative offers a fun way to learn through the provision of free access to quality educational content and engaging activities, in line with the Malaysian school syllabus.
-The program focuses on three core subjects namely Mathematics, Science and English for Standard 6 to Form 5 students nationwide, bringing the learning enrichment in a fun and vibrant way content.
+Officially launched on the 5th of December 2016, this after-school digital learning initiative offers free access to quality educational content and activities in line with the Malaysian school syllabus.
+The program focuses on three core subjects, namely mathematics, science, and English, for Standard 6 to Form 5 students nationwide.

 Maxis eKelas Usahawan

 Maxis launched another digital platform called eKelas Usahawan.
 It is a structured digital marketing program and platform to empower women entrepreneurs in rural communities to develop a stronger digital presence and help grow their business.
 The launch was officiated by former Minister of Women, Family and Community Development, Datuk Seri Rina Mohd Harun on 26 March 2021.
 The company said the response was extremely positive and seeing that the vast majority of participants were women, it decided to launch eKelas Usahawan as a dedicated women's program.
 The program comprises a series of digital marketing workshops with a practical and hands-on approach to equipping entrepreneurs with digital tools and skills to help them grow their respective business and expand their income opportunities.